Integrative medicine for cancer treatment

 - Look for a practitioner who has worked with people with your type of cancer and who is willing to work with your provider on your treatment.

 National Cancer Institute website.
-Complementary and alternative medicine for patients.
+Complementary and alternative medicine.

 National Center for Complementary and Integrative Health website.
-Are you considering complementary medicine?
+Are you considering a complementary health approach?

 National Center for Complementary and Integrative Health website.
 6 things you need to know about cancer and complementary health approaches.